Yellow Star (novel): Plot

 In 1939, the Nazis invaded Poland and forced that nation's second-largest community of Jews, 270,000 strong, into one section of the city of Łódź, which they later walled off to form a ghetto.
 Before the invasion, Syvia and her family lived in Łódź.
 When her father heard rumors of the impending German invasion, the family traveled by buggy to Warsaw.
 The family was unable to find work or housing in Warsaw, so they returned to Lodz.
 When the Germans did invade, they forced Syvia's family to relocate, along with other Łódź-area Jews, into a segregated section of the city: a ghetto.
 The book relates Syvia's explanations of what life in the ghetto is like: her friends, people around the ghetto, jobs, and her schedule.
 It relates how Syvia's family is forced to sell her doll, leaving her with rags and buttons as her playthings.

 When the other Jewish children were sent to Chelmno, Syvia's family smuggled the children from cellar to cellar.
 The book also relates tragic events: one of Syvia's friends disappears, and another is killed and burned in an extermination camp.
 The ghetto is liberated one day shy of Syvia's tenth birthday, on January 19, 1945.
 Syvia, her older sister Dora, and a younger cousin, Isaac, were three of only twelve children who survived.

 Aftermath

 An extensive "Author's Note" details the fate of the people Syvia interacted with in the Ghetto, including how the survivors in her immediate family settled initially in Paris.
 Afterwards, she emigrated to the United States, Americanized her name to Sylvia, married David Rozines (another Holocaust survivor), and settled in upstate New York as Sylvia Perlmutter Rozines.
-As of 2006, Sylvia, now widowed, had moved to Maryland, and volunteers at the United States Holocaust Memorial Museum in Washington, D.C.
+As of 2006, Sylvia, now widowed, had moved to Maryland, and volunteered at the United States Holocaust Memorial Museum in Washington, D.C.
 She gave a videotaped interview to the Shoah Foundation, which records the personal recollections of Holocaust survivors.
+Sylvia died on February 4, 2023, after a long battle with cancer.